 Controlled Substances.
 For the purposes of 651 CMR 12.00, controlled substances shall include all Class II controlled substances identified by 21 U.S.C. c.
 13, et seq., and any Class I controlled substances identified by 21 U.S.C. c.
 13, et seq., that may be legally prescribed according to the laws of the Commonwealth.

 Elderly Housing.
 Any residential premises available for lease by elderly or disabled individuals which is financed or subsidized in whole or in part by state or federal housing programs established primarily to furnish housing rather than housing and personal services, and which was never licensed under M.G.L. c.
 111.

+EOEA – The Executive Office of Elder Affairs.

+Evidence Informed Falls Prevention Program.
+The use of the best available knowledge and research to guide the design and implementation of a program to assess Resident risk for falls and establish preventive measures and situational procedures.

+Floater.
+A staff member of the Residence who is available on an ad hoc basis to assist in times of unusually heavy workload or emergency situations and is not specifically assigned to a group of Residents or unit.

+Health Care Proxy.
+A person identified by a document delegating the authority to make health care decisions to an agent, executed in accordance with the requirements of M.G.L. ch.
+201D.

 Instrumental Activities of Daily Living (IADL).
 Tasks related to meal preparation, housekeeping, clothes laundering, shopping for food and other items, telephoning, use of transportation, and other similar tasks related to environmental needs.